Sumptious/SQL-Projects/README.md

-In this SQL-Project, I entered the values into a Database using Microsoft SQL Server.
+In this SQL-Projects, I used data definition languages to create database and data manipulation and data querying langauge to manipulate and query data to generate crucial insights.
-I also modelled the data and analysed it by answering some important questions about the dataset.
+PostgreSQL, MySQL and SQL Server was used to write the codes.
-They are two files in this repo, the database and the SQL queries.
+I also modelled the data and analysed it by answering some important questions about each case study.